 Kigali Genocide Memorial A must for every visitor.
 Through masterful storytelling, the museum explains Rwanda’s 1994 Genocide against the Tutsi, and explores other past genocides.
 I also recommend hiring a driver and visiting genocide memorial sites outside of Kigali (Nyamata Church and Ntarama Church).
 These are not light experiences, but necessary.

 Librarie Ikirezi Bookshop Rwanda prides itself on being a tech epicenter, so I love the irony of my recommending a bookstore.
-You can enjoy the great wifi while also soaking up the intellectual vibe of Ikirezi.
-There’s tea and pastry, or a late afternoon glass of wine with a great English book or magazine.
+At its Inzora Rooftop Cafe, you can enjoy great views and wifi while also soaking up the intellectual vibe of Ikirezi.
+Enjoy tea, pastries, or a late afternoon glass of wine with a great English book or magazine.
 It makes for a great meeting spot (open 8am-8pm).

 Umuganda A mandatory day of community service reintroduced in 1998 as part of efforts to rebuild and reunite the country after the 1994 Genocide Against the Tutsi.
 It takes place from 8-11am on the last Saturday of the month.
 Every Rwandan household with members age 18-65 must participate (or risk fine or arrest).
 Since businesses are closed and the streets are empty, it’s a great morning to take a walk.
 You’ll see neighbors cleaning parks, planting trees or crops, building schools, and leveling local dirt roads (read The Last Saturday).
 It’s an experience you’ll want to wrap up and take home.